sguox002/leetcode/leetcode-all.md

 <<-1551	Minimum Operations to Make Array Equal    		77.8%	Medium
 given array with a[i]=2*i+1. each time you can choose a pair of index and add 1 to one and -1 to the other. return the min operations to make the array all the same
-greedy: sorted array, and min operation to make the arry go to median.
+greedy: sorted array, and min operation to make the array go to median.
 ->>

 <<-1558	Minimum Numbers of Function Calls to Make Target Array    		62.4%	Medium